Affiliate marketing has been around long before the birth of the internet.

 Affiliate marketers typically place paid ads or market products or services on their website, app, blog, or vlog.
 Given its nature, affiliate marketing works exceptionally well with influencers.
 To date, the global industry is worth $12 billion.

 Generally speaking, affiliate marketing is a results-orientated marketing approach with a straightforward process that relies on cultivating and maintaining good relationships with affiliate marketers.

 A quick note on landing pages and commissions:

-The way affiliate marketing works is that affiliate marketers are paid a commission from the products they refer if their referrals result in a successful sale.
-Secondly, many are under the false assumption that affiliate marketing is irrelevant and dead.
-As long as affiliate marketers can bring customers to businesses in exchange for a commission, there will be affiliate marketing success.
+However, the way a standard affiliate marketing structure works is affiliate marketers are paid a commission from the products they refer potential customers to if their referrals result in a successful sale.

 In digital marketing, there are three types of audiences; earned, paid, and owned.
 Owned audiences come back to a brand, publication, or influencer because they enjoy the content they produce.
 They return out of their own volition.
 We could say that many influencers have owned audiences because they produce quality content.

 Influencers can do everything new affiliate marketers can, but on a larger scale because they already have an engaged audience.
 If you want to start affiliate marketing with influencers, you should take a proactive approach and provide them with a free product for them to assess whether your company is a good fit.
 You can also launch an affiliate program for influencers to join to leverage multiple audiences.